How can I send SMS text message notifications via a modem or a mobile phone with PRTG?

 0

-Paessler's PRTG Network Monitor offers multiple methods to relay notifications, including SMTP mail relay, SMS, pager, etc., allowing users to ensure in various ways that they are informed if an issue (such as an outage or a slow server) needs to be brought to their attention.
+PRTG offers multiple methods to relay notifications, including SMTP mail relay, SMS, and pager.
+This ensures that users can be informed in multiple ways if an issue (such as an outage or a slow server) needs to be brought to their attention.

-Please see the other answers in this post for examples which third-party software or external devices you could use:
+See the other answers in this post for examples of third-party software or external devices you could use:

 More